j-bull2003/MERN/README.md

 * Install railway CLI - (by brew, npm, curl or scoop) copy and paste the URL they provide into your terminal
 * Connect to this project - railway link .......
 * This final command "railway up" will deploy the backend application and provide you with a link where the "deployment is live at"
+7. Then you can go to the railway website and go to the settingx of this project and click "generate domain"

 The frontend is currently deployed live at https://silver-biscochitos-13ea6c.netlify.app.
 To deploy the frontend yourself, follow these steps: